Pepito: Steak & Avocado Sandwich

 - 3 garlic cloves finely chopped or pressed

-- 4 teleras bolillos, petite baguettes, or baguettes sliced into 3- to 4-inches and cut in half
+- 4 teleras bolillos, petite baguettes, or baguettes sliced into 3- to 4-inch pieces and cut in half

 - 1 cup refried beans store bought or homemade